-1-3 General Description
+1-3 GENERAL DESCRIPTION

 A typical servo package includes one or more servomotors, a control box, operators' station(s), connecting cables, and perhaps mechanical components.

-PosiDrive servomotors feature a brushless design with permanent magnet rotors.
+PosiDrive Servomotors feature a brushless design with permanent magnet rotors.
 We offer a wide variety of speeds, power ratings, and frame sizes.
 The servomotor needs to be correctly sized to guarantee good performance on your machine.
 Contact our applications department for assistance.

 A PosiDrive control box is usually a complete industrial control built in to a NEMA-12 enclosure.
 The size and complexity of the control depends on the specific application.
-We offer small control boxes that operate a single servomotor or larger cabinets designed to run multiple servomotors.
+We offer small control boxes that operate a single servomotor.
+We also offer large cabinets designed to run multiple servomotors.

-In general, the control box houses at least one servo amplifier along with a power supply, fuses, contactors, and other auxiliary equipment.
+In general, the control box houses at least one servoamplifier along with a power supply, fuses, contactors, and other auxiliary equipment.
 The operators' controls can be located on the door of the main control enclosure, or they can be remote-mounted on a separate console.
-The operators' console typically includes an industrial touch screen HMI (Human Machine Interface) plus a few other buttons.
+The operators' console typically includes an industrial touchscreen HMI (Human Machine Interface) plus a few other buttons.

-The HMI touch screen interface is an important feature of PosiDrive control package.
-The interface is designed to replace the complex and proprietary software usually associated with servo systems, and to eliminate the need for connecting an external laptop computer.
-You can use the touch screen to easily change the motion of the servomotor and to read out diagnostic information.
-PosiDrive servo packages come with factory default settings stored in the touch screen that you simply download to the servo amplifier.
+The HMI touchscreen interface is an important feature of PosiDrive control package.
+The interface is designed to replace the complex and proprietary software usually associated with servo systems, and to eliminate the need for connecting up an external laptop computer.
+You can use the touchscreen to easily change the motion of the servomotor and to read out diagnostic information.
+Some PosiDrive servo packages come with factory default settings stored in the touchscreen that you simply download to the servoamplifier.
 This provides a "plug-and-play" approach for commissioning the servo system on your machine.